Jonathan Edwards Winery, Stonington

 October 24, 2009

 Jonathan Edwards was one of the three I mentioned – and it wasn’t even for the scenery surrounding the vineyard, but for the building itself.
-Oh sure, the rolling lowland hills and colonial stone walls zig-zagging all around the building are lovely, but for some reason the building really sticks with me.
+Oh sure, the rolling lowland hills and colonial stone walls zig-zagging all around the building paint a lovely scene, but for some reason the building really sticks with me.

-We’d just come from Stonington Vineyards across town (CTMQ visit here) and an early stop at the historic (and delicious) BF Clyde’s Cider Mill (CTMQ Visit here).
+We’d just come from Stonington Vineyards across town (CTMQ visit here) and an earlier stop at the historic (and delicious) BF Clyde’s Cider Mill (CTMQ Visit here).
 You could say this was perhaps one of the best ways to spend a rainy autumn day in Connecticut… And you would be correct.
-In fact, we’ll probably make it an annual road trip, at least until we win that dang trip to Spain for visiting 14 state wineries in a year.
+In fact, we’ll probably make it an annual road trip.

-[2012: While this rainy day trip remains wonderful, you’ll want to be sure to go to Saltwater Farms Winery too.]
+[2012: While this rainy day trip remains wonderful, you’ll want to be sure to go to Saltwater Farms Winery too.
+And Beer’d Brewery if you really want to spend a day drinking.]

 If crowds are a measure of a winery’s quality and success, then this place is top notch.
 It had become a rather crappy day outside, but this place was packed.
 And it wasn’t just one large group either, as no one seemed to know each other beyond groups of four.
 Hoang and I, being the jerks who continue to bring a wily three-year-old to wine tastings, were once again more-or-less ignored at the outset.